PhantomEnderium/dijkstra_and_bellmanford_demo/README.md

 A comprehensive Python implementation and comparison of **Dijkstra's Algorithm** and **Bellman-Ford Algorithm** for finding shortest paths in weighted graphs, with interactive visualization.

+*Please note this entire project was created using Claude Haiku 4.5 and other generative AI software.
+This was created as part of a school project, and as such needed something done quick.
+I take no credit beyond the prompts given, and this message right here.*

 ## Setup

 ### 1. Install Dependencies